-146. On 25 February, the Financial Secretary announced a reduction of the profits tax by 100% (subject to a cap) and low-interest loans for SMEs, with government guarantees as part of a wider package worth HKD 18.3 billion (USD 2.3 billion).
-A key highlight of the measures was a full government guarantee on loans of up to HKD 2 million for every small and medium-sized enterprise, under a financing guarantee scheme and involving HKD 20 billion in total.

-147. On 8 April, the government expanded on the measures by introducing a set of new enhanced terms for the 80 percent, 90 percent, and special 100 percent guarantee loans available for SMEs.
+- 172. On 25 February, the Financial Secretary announced a reduction of the profits tax by 100% (subject to a cap) and low-interest loans for SMEs, with government guarantees as part of a wider package worth HKD 18.3 billion (USD 2.3 billion).
+A key highlight of the measures was a full government guarantee on loans of up to HKD 2 million for every small and medium-sized enterprise, under a financing guarantee scheme and involving HKD 20 billion in total. - 173.
+On 8 April, the government expanded on the measures by introducing a set of new enhanced terms for the 80 percent, 90 percent, and special 100 percent guarantee loans available for SMEs.
 Under the Enhanced 100 Percent Loan Guarantee Scheme, the guarantee commitment has been increased to HKD 50 billion (USD 6.5 billion).
-Eligible SMEs will receive a maximum loan amount of HKD 4 million (USD 520,000) and can benefit from the principal moratorium arrangement

-&lt;sup>216https://www.eureporter.co/frontpage/2020/05/13/commission-approves-e500-million-greek-scheme-to-support-the-self-employed-affected-by-coronavirus-outbreak/

-&lt;sup>217https://www.aljazeera.com/ajimpact/coronavirus-accelerates-greece-overdue-digital-revolution-200409210606144.html for the first 12 months.
-Eligibility for the loan requires that enterprises have been operating for at least three months, as at the end of December 2019, and have suffered at least 30 percent decline in sales turnover - in any month since February 2020.
-SMEs from all sectors are eligible to apply, particularly those most affected by the coronavirus outbreak - such as retail outlets, travel agencies, restaurants, cinemas, entertainment facilities, and transport operators.
-The total loan amount guaranteed by the government is HKD 20 billion (USD 2.6 billion).
+Eligible SMEs will receive a maximum loan amount of HKD 4 million (USD 520,000) and can benefit from the principal moratorium arrangement for the first 12 months.
+Eligibility for the loan requires that enterprises have been operating for at least three months, as at the end of December 2019, and have suffered at least 30 percent decline in sales turnover in any month since February 2020.
+SMEs from all sectors are eligible to apply, particularly those most affected by the coronavirus outbreak such as retail outlets, travel agencies, restaurants, cinemas, entertainment facilities, and transport operators.
+The total loan amount guaranteed by the government is HKD 20 billion (USD 2.6 billion). - 174.
+Some banks have come forward with liquidity relief (USD 3.9 million) for businesses affected by the outbreak.
+In September, a bank introduced a scheme under which SMEs could make interest-only payments for six months (one year if the loan is secured by property) since September.

-&lt;sup>218https://www.cnbc.com/2020/02/26/hong-kong-announces-budget-as-coronavirus-protests-drag-down-economy.html

-&lt;sup>219https://www.scmp.com/news/hong-kong/politics/article/3074749/coronavirus-small-firms-hong-kong-get-faster- access-loan

-148. Some banks have come forward with liquidity relief (USD 3.9 million) for businesses affected by the outbreak.
-In September, a bank introduced a scheme under which SMEs could make interestonly payments for six months (one year if the loan is secured by property) since September.
 This was recently extended to taxi and public light bus operators as a response to the crisis.
 Moreover, SMEs that have opted for trade finance have the option to convert part of their loan facility into an overdraft facility for six months in order to help with their working capital needs.
 The bank also announced it would extend the waiving of handling fees until the end of December and would subsidise guarantee fees for SMEs applying to the government's SME Financing Guarantee Scheme until the same date.
+288